Irrational Fatou components in non-Archimedean dynamics: Main Theorem

-and note that~$\fD$ is a $\Q$-vector space contained in~$\R$.
+The set~$\fD$ is a $\Q$\nobreakdash-vector space contained in~$\R$.

 Suppose that for every~$\para$ in~$\pspace$, the diameter of every nontrivial wandering \textsc{Fatou} component of~$P_\para$ were in~$\fD$.
-Combining the Main Theorem and Lemma~\ref{l:wandering-diadically}, we would obtain ${\fT_0 \subseteq \fD}$, see Lemma~\ref{l:preperiodic-or-wandering}.
-To arrive to a contradiction, it is thus sufficient to prove that the $\Q$-vector space~$\fT$ generated by the set~$\fT_0$ defined in Lemma~\ref{l:wandering-diadically} is~$\R$.
-We achieve this by proving ${[0, 1) \subseteq \fT}$.
+Combined with the \cref{t:main} and \cref{l:wandering-diadically}, this would yield ${\fT_0 \subseteq \fD}$, see \cref{l:preperiodic-or-wandering}.
+To arrive to a contradiction, it is thus sufficient to prove that the $\Q$\nobreakdash-vector space~$\fT$ generated by~$\fT_0$ is~$\R$.
+The rest of the proof achieves this by proving ${[0, 1) \subseteq \fT}$.